cristianglezm/EvoGarden/Planning.md

     -   `Nutrient`: Includes position and a `lifespan` in ticks.
     -   `Egg`: Includes position, `hatchTimer`, the `insectEmoji` it will spawn, and the `genome` inherited from its parents.
     -   `Corpse`: Includes position, `originalEmoji`, and a `decayTimer` in ticks.
+    -   `SlimeTrail`: A temporary actor with a `lifespan` that slows other insects.
 -   **`Grid`**: A 2D array where each cell contains a list of actor instances (`(CellContent[])[][]`).
 -   **Service Interfaces**:
     -   `FEService`: Defines the contract for the WASM service wrapper, ensuring all methods are typed correctly, especially `getFlowerStats` which returns `Promise<FlowerGenomeStats>`.